dr-schlange/nallely-midi/docs/main.md

 ```

 The virtual device channel `data` is declared as `consummer`, meaning that it will only consume data, not produce any from this attribute, and it requires all the values when they are produced (`stream=True`) even if it is not different from the previously computed one.
+There is also two additional optinal parameters for `VirtualParameter`: `range` and `description`. `range` is used to give the lower and higher value that are accepted by this parameter.
+By default, the range is defined as `(None, None)`, which means that there is no limit for the min and the max.
+If you set values, the type of the values are important.
+If the min/low, max/high are `int`, then only integers are considered for the range.
+The second optional parameter you can use is `description`, it's a textual description of the parameter.
+It's not directly used by Nallely, but it can be used by any app built using Nallely to help you give more information to the final user.

 ## Physical MIDI Devices